Literacy Plan

 Parent Notification & Involvement

 The goal of the Owatonna Schools is to improve learner outcomes through building strong family and community partnerships.
 A collaborative effort among educators, families, and the community is essential.
 Effective parent and community engagement in education is about working together to promote positive outcomes, create opportunities to learn, and enhance social functioning.
+The following are ways in which our school district facilitates collaboration with families and communities:

 District Level: